-The nights are starting to draw in and the days are already becoming shorter!
+The nights are still dark and cold but the days are already starting to get longer!

-Whilst it can feel lovely to curl up at home and prepare for ‘hibernation mode’, as we go into autumn and winter this is when our bodies start missing the daylight and sunshine that we’ve had throughout the spring and summer.
+Whilst it can feel lovely to curl up at home and enjoy ‘hibernation mode’ in winter, this is when our bodies really miss the daylight and sunshine that spring brings.

-Daylight and sunshine is vital to maintaining our health and wellbeing, as well as making us feel good it’s also the best way of ensuring that we are getting enough vitamin D.
+Daylight and sunshine are vital to maintaining our health and wellbeing, as well as making us feel good, it’s also the best way of ensuring that we are getting enough vitamin D.

 Why is Vitamin D so important?